 With everything that’s going on in the world right now, it can be easy to feel bogged down and lacking in motivation - even without a global pandemic, life as a business owner is hectic and there are never enough hours in the day.

 So, if you’re in need of a little inspiration and a kick up the proverbial, you’re in the right place.
-We love nothing more than watching small businesses thrive, so let us take one thing off your plate and help inject a little oomph into your business with our guide to the 10 best TED talks to motivate and inspire.
+We love nothing more than watching es thrive, so let us take one thing off your plate and help inject a little oomph into your business with our guide to the 10 best TED talks to motivate and inspire.

 Before we dive right into it, for those who’re new to the world of TED talks let us explain.

 In a nutshell, TED talks are videos created from presentations.
 They’re limited to a maximum of 18 minutes long but are often much shorter - perfect for anyone who doesn’t have hours to spare - and can be on any topic.

 The videos come from either the TED (technology, entertainment, design) conference or one of the heaps of satellite conventions held around the world.

 According to the TEDx website, “TED looks for engaging, charismatic speakers whose talks expose new ideas that are supported by concrete evidence and are relevant to a broad, international audience.”

 While a TED talk can be on any topic, many are on the subject of running a business and can provide golden nuggets for small business owners from a wide range of industries.

 There’s a wealth of talks to choose from, but here are our top 10 picks to get you started.